advance100/doc_webpack/hot-module-replacement-with-webpack.md

 ## What makes it so cool?

-* It's LiveReload but for every module kind.
+* It's like LiveReload but for every module, so to say.
 * You can use it in production.
-* The updates respect your Code Splitting and only download updates for the used parts of your app.
+* The updates respect your Code Splitting and only download updates for the changed parts of your app.
-* You can use in for a part of your application and it doesn't affect other modules
+* You can use it for parts of your application and it doesn't affect other modules.
 * If HMR is disabled all HMR code is removed by the compiler (wrap it in `if(module.hot)`

 ## Caveats

-* It's experimental and not tested so well.
+* It's experimental and not tested thoroughly.
 * Expect some bugs
 * Theoretically usable in production, but it maybe too early to use it for something serious
 * The module ids need to be tracked between compilations so you need to store them (`records`)
 * Optimizer cannot optimize module ids anymore after the first compilation.
-A bit impact on bundle size.
+Therefore the bundle size is affected a little bit.
-* HMR runtime code increase bundle size.
+* HMR runtime code increases bundle size.
 * For production usage additional testing is required to test the HMR handlers.
 This could be pretty difficult.